Confluent • CCDAK

 The certification is issued by Confluent, the company founded by Kafka's original creators, which gives it strong industry credibility compared to third-party Kafka credentials.
 It differentiates candidates in hiring processes, supports salary negotiation, and can serve as a stepping stone toward the Confluent Certified Operator for Apache Kafka (CCOAK) or solutions architect roles leading event-driven architecture initiatives.
 The credential is valid for two years, requiring renewal to stay current with the evolving platform.

-3. A development team implements a custom Partitioner class to route messages from premium customers to partition 0 while distributing other customers using the default hash-based partitioning.
-Which method must the custom Partitioner implement?
+3. A developer implements a custom Partitioner class that routes all messages with keys starting with VIP to partition 0, while distributing other messages using the default murmur2 hash.
+The topic has 6 partitions.
+Which method must be implemented in the custom Partitioner?
 (Select one!)